Koodimonni/Composer-Dropin-Installer/README.md

 * 0.1 Initial release

 ## Finally
-Thanks to @seldaek for all of this hard work with packagist.org!
+Thanks to @Seldaek for all of this hard work with packagist.org!